Teaching remains enjoyable even during uncertain times

 Much has been said about the University of Miami’s decision to re-open this fall, and great strides were made to ensure that this was done with everyone’s health and safety in mind.
 Some have reacted negatively to the decision to hold in-person classes, but my view could not be any more different.
 I have never once worried about my safety on this campus and have immensely enjoyed teaching “mask-to-mask” this semester.

-My wife, Nicole Leeper Piquero, and I moved here amidst the pandemic.
+My wife, professor Nicole Leeper Piquero, and I moved here amidst the pandemic.
 When we were asked about our teaching preference, never once did we hesitate that we wanted to be in the classroom.
 We have been in academia for a combined period of nearly 50 years, have accomplished research and award-winning teaching records and take teaching and mentoring students as a privilege that is among the most rewarding of one’s academic life.
 We teach.
 How can we not do it in person?

 Many people asked us, “are we worried about getting the virus,” “do you think the students will do their part,” and so on and so forth questioning why we would want to teach in person.
 It is pretty simple: The in-class experience of looking at students, having meaningful conversations and debates and how we can use data and science to make more informed policy decisions are all important.
 And here is where I think the University of Miami has been a leader.